openstack/openstacksdk/doc/source/network-config.rst

 use this value is a cloud with two private networks, and where a user is running ansible in one of the servers to talk to other servers on the private network.
 Because both networks are private, there would otherwise be no way to determine which one should be used for the traffic.
+There can only be one `default_interface` per cloud.

 `nat_destination` is a boolean field that indicates which network floating ips should be attached to.
 It defaults to false.
 Normally this can be inferred by looking for a network that has subnets that have a gateway_ip.
 But it's possible to have more than one network that satisfies that condition, so the user might want to tell programs which one to pick.
+There can be only one `nat_destination` per cloud.